Patriots administering Hong Kong: Electoral changes

 The revision to the electoral system was led by China and was declared by the authorities an "improvement".
 In March, the National People's Congress Standing Committee amended the Annexes of the Basic Law of Hong Kong to drastically revamp the compositions of the Election Committee and the Legislative Council.
-The Election Committee was expanded with a sizeable number of new seats nominated and elected by the government-appointed and Beijing-controlled organisations.
+The Election Committee was expanded with a sizeable number of new seats nominated and elected by the government-appointed and Beijing-controlled organizations.
 The enlarged Legislative Council would be dominated by pro-Beijing forces as the directly elected seats would be shrunk to one-third only.
 A new vetting mechanism would also be created to vet every candidate running for the Chief Executive, the Legislative Council and the Election Committee based on the approval of the Hong Kong Committee for Safeguarding National Security.
 The reforms have been widely criticized for their negative impact on the democratic representation in the Hong Kong legislature.

 Two years later, the Hong Kong government enacted local legislation to change the District Councils, with the number of elected seats significantly reduced to around 20 per cent.
 Pro-democracy camp, already dealt with a heavy blow after dissolution of several political parties and arrests of activists and prominent leaders, was unable to participate in any of the "patriots-only" elections as candidates require nominations from pro-government members.

 The new elections were seen to have very little democratic participation left and was denounced by exiled opposition as a sham.
 The 2019 local elections, won overwhelmingly by the pro-democracy camp, were considered to be the last free and fair election.